Blog

 (877) 778-0318

-Foods Myasthenia Gravis Patients Should Avoid
+Foods People With Myasthenia Gravis Should Consider Avoiding

 Woman eating crunchy food

-• Tough meats that are hard to chew and swallow.
+• Tough meats that are hard to chew and swallow

-• Foods with large quantities of caffeine, such as coffee and soda.
+• Foods with large quantities of caffeine, such as coffee and soda

-• Hot, spicy foods.
+• Hot, spicy foods

 Tips for Eating With Myasthenia Gravis

-• Avoid crumbly foods (crackers, cookies, chips)
+• Crumbly foods (crackers, cookies, chips)

-• Avoid bread products
+• Dry bread products

 To reduce fatigue while eating, some considerations include:

-• Eating several small meals instead of three large meals
+• Eating several small meals instead of three large meals in a day

 • Eating the largest meal when you have the most energy in the day